aws-samples/serverless-test-samples/dotnet-test-samples/README.md

 ## Getting Started

-- [API Gateway to Lambda that lists S3 buckets](./apigw-lambda-list-s3-buckets/): An introduction to serverless .NET testing using, the best place to start!
+- [.NET Starter Project](./apigw-lambda-list-s3-buckets/): This project contains introductory examples of .NET tests written for AWS Lambda.
+This is the best place to start!

 ## Patterns